Emotional Neglect in Marriage: Signs, Causes, and How to Reconnect

-It is not conflict that destroys a marriage; it is disconnection.
+It is not conflict that destroys a marriage; it’s the emotional distance that leads to disconnection.

 Marke and Jessica barely talked unless it was about the kids or the household chores.
 Date nights were rare, and when they did happen, they felt forced and awkward.
 Jessica began to feel invisible, wondering if Mark even noticed her anymore.
 She loved her husband but felt more alone than ever.